pbrudny/react-contentul-material-boilerplate/README.md

-## React Contentful Material Boilerplate
+# React Contentful Material Boilerplate

-This is a boilerplate to simplify creation of production ready React app.
+This is a boilerplate to simplify creation of production ready React apps.

 It uses:
 * create-react-app